chromium/chromium/sql/README.md

 statements on views are more difficult to understand and maintain, because of the extra layer of indirection.

+Access to views is disabled by default for SQLite databases opened with Chrome's `sql::Database` infrastructure.
+This is intended to steer feature developers away from the discouraged feature.

 After
 [WebSQL](https://www.w3.org/TR/webdatabase/) is removed from Chrome, we plan to disable SQLite's VIEW support using